-Balance Sheet - 2021 brought forward another unexpected growth rate of 9%.
-Assets of Lafleche CU ended the year at \$99.7 million.
-The graph below illustrates our 10-year Asset growth, with an average growth rate of 6.41%.
-Our growth has consistently exceeded our annual budget projections:
+Balance Sheet - 2022 brought forward an asset growth rate of 1.08% which was below our budget of 4% however ended the year with a record breaking \$100.8 million in assets.
+The graph below illustrates our 10-year Asset growth, with an average growth rate of 6.11%.

 A key measurement of liquidity is the ratio of total loans to total assets.
 LCU monitors and manages this ratio to ensure a strong return to the organization while at the same time ensuring a position of sufficient liquidity.
-Accounting for 45% of total assets, our loan portfolio ended the year at \$45.8 million which represents a 2% decrease from last year.
-This decrease was due to the substantial increase in our assets along with unexpected payouts of our syndicated loan portfolio.
-Our loan to asset ratio ended the year below our targeted range of 50 - 65%.

-In 2021, we disbursed loans totaling \$5.8 million and funded \$4.3 million in leases.
-We had \$4.3 million in syndicated loans at the end of 2021 compared to \$9.2 million at the end of 2020.
+Accounting for 48.5% of total assets, our loan portfolio ended the year at \$48.8 million which represents a 6.7% increase from last year.
+Our loan to asset ratio ended the year just below our targeted range of 50 - 65%.
+In 2022, we disbursed loans totaling \$8 million compared to \$5.8 million in 2021 and funded \$2 million in leases.
+We had \$4.5 million in syndicated loans at the end of 2022 compared to \$4.3 million at the end of 2021.

-Loan delinquency ended the year at 0%, which remains under the target of 2% that has been set for the year.
-The loan loss provision expense for 2021 was \$0 with no losses to report along with no foreclosed property.
+Loan delinquency ended the year at 0.12%, which remains under our target of 2% that has been set in our Risk Appetite Statement.
+The loan loss provision expense for 2022 was \$0 with no losses to report along with no foreclosed property.

-Member Deposit growth also surpassed our expectations once again this year.
-Our budget of 4% growth turned into an actual of 9.35% from 2020 to 2021.
-Over the last 10 years, as illustrated on the Deposit Growth graph below, our deposits have increased from \$51.7 million to \$90.9 million.
-This has been due to the excellent support of our membership and to reward this support, the board of directors has approved a patronage payment for 2021 (details can be found on page 21).
-This drastic growth also strengthens our ability to meet liquidity requirements.
+Member Deposit growth was below budget this year.
+Our budget of 4% growth turned into an actual of -1.14% from 2021 to 2022.
+Over the last 10 years, as illustrated on the Deposit Growth graph below, our deposits have increased from \$53.6 million to \$89.9 million.
+This growth strengthens our ability to meet liquidity requirements and is mainly due to the excellent support of our membership.
+To reward this support, the board of directors has approved a patronage payment for 2022 (details on page 20).
+Along with a patronage payment, the board has also approved \$85,000 to be donated back to our communities in 2023 in conjunction with our 85th anniversary.